 Uptown Sedona, Arizona

-In the Hopi language, Humiovi means “the sprouting seed” — a name that speaks to beginnings, growth, and the deep connection between art and the earth from which it springs.
+In the Hopi language, Humiovimeans “the sprouting seed” — a name that speaks to beginnings, growth, and the deep connection between art and the earth from which it springs.

 In 1972, at the edge of a small Arizona town surrounded by horse stables and open desert, that seed was planted.
 A gallery opened its doors with a singular vision: to offer the world authentic Native American jewelry, acquired directly from the hands that crafted it.

 What began in a quiet corner of Sedona has grown into the town's oldest and most enduring Native American jewelry gallery — a testament to the power of authenticity, patience, and an unwavering respect for the art and its makers.
+Today, The Humiovi serves collectors worldwide — from Sedona to Japan, the United Kingdom, Germany, Australia, Canada, and beyond — delivering authenticated Native American artistry to doorsteps in over 20 countries.

 The Humiovi is guided by brothers Abe Dalia and Feras Dalia, who carry forward the gallery's founding mission with the same reverence for Native American artistry that has defined this space for over fifty years.